 What even IS a mortgage?

 A mortgage is a lump sum of money loaned to you by a mortgage provider that pays for the property.
+It is taken out by first-time buyers and, in many cases, even for second homes and property investments to ensure a maximum of liquidity.
 You’ll agree up front how much of this lump sum you’ll pay off each month and how many years that will take you to do (otherwise known as the mortgage term).
 You’ll also agree how much interest you have to pay on it – that’s how much the provider charges you extra each month for the loan.
 A mortgage is put as a charge against the house.
 It means that if and when you sell your home, the money will firstly go to pay off your mortgage with any leftovers coming to you as the owner.

 What’s the difference between interest only and repayment?

 When looking for mortgages you’ll be asked whether you’re looking for an interest only mortgage or a capital repayment one.
 This is the lenders way of asking what you want to do; do you just want to pay off purely the interest each month or do you want to pay the interest plus some of the loan itself?
 An interest only mortgage means a smaller monthly payment but when you get to the end of your mortgage term you’ll still owe the full amount you originally borrowed.
 A capital repayment mortgage means a larger monthly payment but is designed to have paid off the entire loan and all interest by the end of the mortgage term.
 Put simply, if your mortgage is for £100k at the end of an interest only mortgage, you’ll still owe the £100k.
 With a capital repayment mortgage, you’ll have paid that off over the years so at the end of the mortgage term you’ll owe nothing.
 Often interest only mortgages require a lower loan to value ratio as you’ll need to show you are capable of paying back that £100k original loan at some stage.